 The wrong way of doing 301 redirects

 From a product to a similar product

-When a product no longer exists on a website people are tempted to redirect the URL of this product page to another page, rather than letting it go to 404 page.
+When a product no longer exists on a website it's tempting to redirect the URL of this product to another product, rather than letting it go to a 404 page.
 They may have a similar product, such as a Men's Blue NYC 33 Print Basketball Vest, that may seem obvious to redirect to.
-Yes, it's blue, but it's not the same product and it doesn't have the same content on it.
+Yes, it's blue, but it's not the same product and it doesn't have the same content on the page.

 For someone looking for a plain blue t-shirt, if they landed on this page via a link on Google that said Men's Plain Blue T-Shirt they would be disappointed and would immediately leave your site to look elsewhere.
 The more this happens the higher your bounce rate will be for this URL and this can have a negative effect on your ranking.
 Have a read of SEO Hermit's What Bounce Rate Means for Your SEO Strategy post for more information on this.

 From a product to its original category page

 It's also tempting to redirect the removed product page URL to its original category page, however, as above you'll find most people are searching for a specific product and will leave the site immediately.
 Google will also know straight away that the content on the category page is completely different from the content on the original page and will know that it is an incorrect 301.